cmstead/js-refactor/README.md

 **Convert To Arrow Function** Converts a function expression to an arrow function.

-**Convert To Member Function** Converts a named function to a member function for an object prototype definition.
+**Convert To Template Literal** Converts a string concatenation expression to a template literal.

-**Convert To Named Function** Converts selected anonymous function assignment or member function declaration and converts it into a named function declaration.
-Convert to named function only searches the first line of your selection and will only convert one function at a time.

 **Export Function** creates new export declaration for selected function or function name